iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Averaged Mapping.md

 \end{aligned}
 $$

 which is not hard to verify, and it would be easier to verify by starting on the right side of the equation first.
 Next, by definition of $F$ being an averaged operator, it would mean that $F = (1 - \theta)I + \theta G$ where $G$ is non-expansive.
-We denote an fixed point $\bar x\in X$, we start by considering that:
+We denote a fixed point of $F$ to be $\bar x\in X$, we start by considering that:

 $$
 \begin{aligned}